daryllxd/lifelong-learning/self-improvement/rework.md

 - What could you be doing instead?
 - Is it really worth it?
 Is the meeting worth pulling 6 people off work?
 Is it worth pulling an all-nighter, or could you just finish it tomorrow?
 Is it worth getting stressed over a competitor's press release?
 It it worth spending your money on advertising?

-#### Interruption is the enemy of productivity

-If you're constantly staying late and working weekends, it's not because there's too much work to be done.
-It's because you're not getting enough done at work.
-And the reason is interruptions.

-When do you get most of your work done?
-If you're like most people, it's at night or early in the morning.
-It's no coincidence that these are the times when nobody else is around.

-At 2 p.m., people are usually in a meeting or answering e-mail or chatting with colleagues.
-Those taps on the shoulder and little impromptu get-togethers may seem harmless, but they're actually corrosive to productivity.
-Interruption is not collaboration, it's just interruption.
-And when you're interrupted, you're not getting work done.

-Interruptions break your workday into a series of work moments.
-Forty-five minutes and then you have a call.
-Fifteen minutes and then you have lunch.
-An hour later, you have an afternoon meeting.
-Before you know it, it's five o'clock, and you've only had a couple uninterrupted hours to get your work done.
-You can't get meaningful things done when you're constantly going start, stop, start, stop.

-Getting into that zone takes time and requires avoiding interruptions.
-It's like REM sleep: You don't just go directly into REM sleep.
-You go to sleep first and then make your way to REM.
-Any interruptions force you to start over.
-And just as REM is when the real sleep magic happens, the alone zone is where the real productivity magic happens.

-Your alone zone doesn't have to be in the wee hours, though.
-You can set up a rule at work that half the day is set aside for alone time.
-Decree that from 10 a.m. to 2 p.m., people can't talk to each other (except during lunch).
-Or make the first or last half of the day your alone-time period.
-Or instead of casual Fridays, try no-talk Thursdays.
-Just make sure this period is unbroken in order to avoid productivity-zapping interruptions.

-Or make the first or last half of the day your alone-time period.
-Or instead of casual Fridays, try no-talk Thursdays.
-Just make sure this period is unbroken in order to avoid productivity-zapping interruptions.

-Better to use non-interruptive stuff like email rather than interruptive ones like phone calls and face-to-face meetings.

 ####  Meetings are toxic

 The worst interruptions of all are meetings.
 Here's why: